KrishnaTanwar/Industrial-Internet-of-Things-IIOT/README.md

-# IIOT
+# IIOT by Krishna
-This repository is basically about Industrial Internet of Things (IIOT).
+In this repository, you will find Logics of practical problems using AI ML & IOT.